 Take a measuring tape and measure from the back of the counter, against the wall, to the edge closest to you.
 This will be the longest that the sink can be and still fit properly.
 Remember, though, it’s okay for a farmhouse apron sink to jut out a little bit from the front face of the counter.
 If it’s too big, it won’t line up with your pipes and won’t work.

 How to Measure the Width of Your Counter for a Farmhouse Sink?

 Now that you have the length measurement for the sink, it’s time to measure the width.
 You might think that the sink can be as wide as you like.
 After all, look at all of that wide open counter space.
 If you’re thinking this, you’ve forgotten something: the drawers to either side of your sink.

 Place the tip of your tape measure against the outside right edge of the drawer to the left of your sink and measure to the nearest (left) edge of the drawer to the right of your sink.
 Subtract two inches from this measurement.

-As a warning, this is the point at which you may have to make a decision about your cabinet doors.
-Measure from the top of the counter top to the top of the cabinet beneath it.
+As a warning, this is the point at which you may have to decide between your cabinet doors.
+Measure from the top of the countertop to the top of the cabinet beneath it.
 Subtract one to two inches from this measurement, depending on how much buffer space you want to leave, and this will be as deep as your sink can be.

-If you are not happy with this measurement, you’re going to have to look at a little bit more remodeling than just cutting your counter top and removing your false drawers.
+If you are unhappy with this measurement, you must look at more remodeling than just cutting your countertop and removing your false drawers.
 You’re going to have to remove your cabinet drawers and replace them.
 Keep this in mind as you move forward and start shopping for a farmhouse kitchen sink that appeals to your style.

-If you’re uncertain about any of these steps, don’t hesitate to call a professional to measure and install your sink for you.
-There’s no shame in getting the job done right for you if you’re unsure of your carpentry and plumbing skills.
+If you’re uncertain about these steps, don’t hesitate to call a professional to measure and install your sink.
+There’s no shame in getting the job done right if you’re unsure of your carpentry and plumbing skills.